-Microgreens have been around since the 1980s but at that time there were only a few types like Basel, Kale, and Cilantro, and these were usually only used as garnish in fancy restaurants or in vinaigrette.
+Microgreens have been around since the 1980s but at that time there were only a few types like Basil, Kale, and Cilantro.
+At the time, microgreens were only used as garnish in fancy restaurants or in vinaigrette.
 Today however that has all changed and there are now as many as 100 different types of microgreens and due to their high nutritional value, they are becoming increasingly popular in every household.

 Many of the microgreens popular today are just one step up from the seeds of more commonly known vegetables, such as broccoli.
 These micro vegetables are sometimes known as sprouts, such as broccoli sprouts but microgreens are in fact younger than sprouts and can contain up to 40 times the nutritional value of the fully grown plant.

 Plan for a Microgreens Business

 In this instance your main steps for your start-up will be:

 Pay Attention to Business – Although the idea of growing vegetables may be appealing to you, you must remember to look at it as a business and not just a hobby.